 Additional measures to safeguard agency workers have included access to relevant PPE guidance and other related COVID-19 training.
 In many cases, hospitals are employing a buddy system, so that agency nurses know who to report to, and who to speak to if they have any questions.
 The effective on-boarding of agency nurses is vital, and is now more important than ever, so nurses have access to all the information required to successfully undertake an assignment in a new location.
 We provide all our agency healthcare workers with a staff pass and Mayday Healthcare ID.
 At Mayday Healthcare, we understand the impact that the pandemic has had on the morale and mental healthcare of the country’s critical workforce.
 To that end, we have created and shared numerous Mental Health resources for our agency staff, including information on free services and self-care guides.
 Is it our priority to guide, protect and reassure our agency healthcare workers, wherever possible.

-In regards to agency nursing and the recruitment market itself, as expected, we have seen a sharp increase in the demand for critical care and ICU nurses, along with healthcare assistants and unqualified support workers.
-Equally, the need for RGNs (Registered Nurses) has remained high.
+In regards to agency nursing and the recruitment market itself, as expected, we have seen a sharp increase in the demand for nurses to fill critical care nurse jobs and ICU nurse jobs, along with healthcare assistants and unqualified support workers.
+Equally, the need for RGNs (Registered Nurses) has remained high, as there is always a high number of RGN jobs available.
 Understandably the agency healthcare workforce faces their own challenges, with a reduced number of staff available due to strict rules on working if you or your family have symptoms, as well as access to testing and PPE.
 In some cases, agency nurses are being redeployed or changing roles in order to deliver care where the need is greatest.
 Once the risk is deemed low enough to reopen many of the services that were suspended as a result of COVID-19, meaning we expect an increase in demand to cover these services commencing again, and to deal with patient backlog.

 What does the future hold for Agency Nursing, post-COVID-19?